earkevin11/Enterprise-Applications/README.md

 - Eliminate the need for two separate credentials.
 - Single Sign-On (SSO)

+# Use Case

-For example, if you want to use Dropbox, which has Azure AD integration.
+- For example, if you want to use Dropbox, which has Azure AD integration.
 You can use the same credentials to sign into Dropbox and Azure AD.
-It also has SSO, where you can authenticate with your user ID via Azure and if you want to go to Dropbox, it will direct you to Dropbox without prompting you to sing in.
+It also has SSO, where you can authenticate with your user ID via Azure and if you want to go to Dropbox, it will direct you to Dropbox without prompting you to sign in.

-IdP passes the SAML credentials to the service provider to allow SSO.
+- IdP passes the SAML credentials to the service provider to allow SSO.

-How to use an enterprise application?
+# How to use Azure Active Directory Enterprise application?
 - First, create the Enterprise application within Azure AD.
 It will create an application object, where you use the application object to work with the application's account.

 <p align="center">